cyberfolk/php-basics/README.md

 # PHP Basics
 **Initial commit**: 03/05/23

-:elephant: This Repo contains fundamental PHP exercises such as:
+**Info**: :elephant: This Repo contains fundamental PHP exercises such as:

 ## Exercises list
 - **Badwords** &rarr; Remove bad-words in a paragraph with form